 You may enter a single port number or a range of port numbers to be forwarded, and the local IP address of the desired server.
-The port number identifies a service; for example, web service is on port 80 and FTP on port 21.
-In some cases, such as for unknown services or where one server can support more than one service (for example both FTP and web service), it might be better to specify a range of port numbers.
+The port number identifies a service; for example, DNS service is on port 53 and FTP on port 21.
+In some cases, such as for unknown services or where one server can support more than one service, it might be better to specify a range of port numbers.
 You can allocate a server IP address that corresponds to a port or a range of ports.